Everything SMEs need to know about unsecured business loans

 Is a small business loan secured or unsecured?

 Small business loans in the UK can be either secured or unsecured.
 A secured business loan is one that requires a company to put up an asset, such as property, to guarantee the loan.
 In a worst-case scenario, that means that, if repayments can’t be made, you could lose that asset.

-An unsecured loan, on the other hand, is one that does not need the borrower to use any physical assets to secure it.
+An unsecured business loan is one that does not need the borrower to use any physical assets to secure it.
 In this case, a lender may accept a personal guarantee and a good credit rating as evidence that repayments can be made.

 Both types of loans are available to most businesses and they both come with certain advantages and disadvantages.
-An unsecured loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.
+An unsecured business loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.

 What can an unsecured business loan be used for?